ariakit/ariakit/docs/ACCESSIBILITY.md

 ## Accessibility warnings

-When attributes can't be automatically inferred, Reakit will emit a warning to remember you to pass them.
+When attributes can't be automatically inferred, Reakit will emit a warning to remind you to pass them.
 Like so:

 > ⚠️ [reakit/Menu]
 > You should provide either `aria-label` or `aria-labelledby` props.